UnopenedClosure/RouteThree/README.md

   `"learnMove <MOVE>"` : Learns move `MOVE`. `MOVE` is written with only letters (no spaces, no dashes, no underscores, etc.)
   alias: `"lm"`
-> Example : `learnmove HIDDENPOWER // "Any Pokémon is runnable with a proper hidden Power" - Nobody, ever`
+> Example : `learnmove HIDDENPOWER // "Any Pokémon is runnable with a proper Hidden Power" - Nobody, ever`

   `"unlearnMove <MOVE>"` : Unlearns move `MOVE`. `MOVE` is written with only letters (no spaces, no dashes, no underscores, etc.)
   alias: `"um"`